 Market capitalization is determined by the total dollar value of a company’s outstanding shares, which helps investors determine the relative size of a company.
-Citibank’s market cap range has a market cap low of $164.2 billion and a high of $205.8 billion, which reflects how the market as a whole values the company in relation to its share price and number of shares.
+Citibank’s market cap has fluctuated in proportion to fluctuations in its stock price, which has ranged from $40.01 to $72.55 over the past 52 weeks.

-Based on Citibank’s revenue and profits from the last three years, the company was worth about $327.08 billion at the end of 2021.
+Based on Citibank’s full-year revenue and profits from the last three years, the company was worth about $327.08 billion at the end of 2021.

 Citibank Faces a Tough Road Ahead

 Like many financial institutions that survived the financial crisis of 2008, a government bailout assisted in Citibank’s survival.
 What makes Citibank’s bailout notable is that the company received more bailout money than any other bank: a grand total of $476.2 billion in cash and guarantees.

 Since then, Citibank has been mired in a series of scandals, such as incurring a hefty fine of $700 billion for illegal credit card practices, taking advantage of student loan borrowers and manipulating Libor, a benchmark interest rate that is currently being phased out that affects loan rates — and thus money — worldwide.

 In a 2020 move a U.S. District Court judge called “one of the biggest banking blunders in banking history,” Citibank mistakenly wired $900 million to Revlon lenders instead of the $8 million the bank had intended to pay.

 Two months later, the Federal Reserve and the Office of the Comptroller of the Currency fined Citigroup $400 million for its “longstanding failure to establish risk management,” The New York Times reported.